mlflow/mlflow/docs/source/auth/index.rst

 When a user first visits the MLflow UI on a browser, they will be prompted to login.
 There is no limit to how many login attempts can be made.

-Currently, MLflow UI does not display any information of the current user.
+Currently, MLflow UI does not display any information about the current user.
 Once a user is logged in, the only way to log out is to close the browser.

     .. image:: ../_static/images/auth_prompt.png